martsberger/django-pivot/Readme.rst

 >>> pivot_table = pivot(ShirtSales.objects.filter(style='Golf'), 'region', 'shipped', 'units')

-The pivot function takes an option parameter for how to aggregate the data.
+The pivot function takes an optional parameter for how to aggregate the data.
 For example, instead of the total units sold in each region for every ship date, we might be interested in the average number of units per order.
 Then we can pass the Avg aggregation function